-Iowa City, Iowa, has a long history of limiting sprawling development at its edges.
-In a recent comprehensive plan, the city identified 900 acres at its southern border, which it calls the South District, and created an area of targeted growth to deliver a range of Missing Middle Housing choices in a compact, walkable neighborhood. ■ opportunity to add much-needed attainable (or "workforce") housing.
-Opticos was hired in 2020 to engage the community, propose solutions, create a detailed vision plan, and write a set of development standards to help create a mix of 1,200 for-sale and rental units of Missing Middle Housing in a new walkable neighborhood.
+■ lowa City, lowa, has a long history of limiting sprawling development at its edges.
+In a recent comprehensive plan, the city identified 900 acres at its southern border, which it calls the South District, and created an area of targeted growth to deliver a range of Missing Middle Housing choices in a compact, walkable neighborhood. ■ middle housing, while prominent in the early 1900s, has been largely missing in the construction of new housing in the United States since the mid-1940s....
+Examining and updating municipal zoning codes and ordinances to permit varied types of housing stock will provide greater availability of affordable housing, increase residential density, promote more efficient and effective land use, and create conditions for successful mass transit, bikeability, walkability, and affordability in residential neighborhoods."